IsaacG/Advent-of-Code/2015/reflections.md

 This exercise was relatively straight forward.
 It involved simply trying all combinations of items.
 The hardest bit might be parsing the items or figuring out how to add "None" items.

+# Day 23: Opening the Turing Lock.
+Emulate a simple CPU.

+Pretty straight forward.
+`match case` is handy for this.
+Part 2 held nothing surprising.